Statistical Frameworks for Oncology Dose-Finding Designs with Late-Onset Toxicities: A Review: Simulation Studies

 \subsection{Performance Metrics}

-The performance of a design is evaluated based on the following metrics. \begin{enumerate}[noitemsep,nolistsep,leftmargin=*] \item \textbf{Selection \& Allocation}, including (1.1) percentage of correct selection (PCS) of the MTD; (1.2) percentage of patients treated at the MTD (percentage of correct allocation, PCA); (1.3) percentage of dose selection above the MTD (percentage of overdosing selection, POS); (1.4) percentage of patients treated at doses above the MTD (percentage of overdosing allocation, POA); and (1.5) percentage of patients who have experienced toxicity (POT); \item \textbf{Risk}, which is measured by the percentage of incompatible dose assignment decisions (see Section \ref{sec:incompatible}).
-Recall that an incompatible decision refers to a decision that is different from what would be made if complete outcomes were observed.
-We are particularly concerned about the decisions that are overly aggressive, including the decisions that (2.1) should be de-escalation based on complete data but are stay (DS), (2.2) should be de-escalation but are escalation (DE), and (2.3) should be stay but are escalation (SE); \item \textbf{Speed}, which is measured by the average trial duration (Dur). \end{enumerate} Metrics (1.1)--(1.5) assess the design's performance in selecting the right dose as the MTD and assigning patients to appropriate doses.
-Metrics (2.1)--(2.3) are about the risk associated with allowing patient enrollment in the presence of pending outcomes.
+The performance of a design is evaluated based on the following metrics. \begin{enumerate}[noitemsep,nolistsep,leftmargin=*] \item \textbf{Allocation}, including (1.1) percentage of patients treated at the MTD (percentage of correct allocation, PCA); (1.2) percentage of patients treated at doses above the MTD (percentage of overdosing allocation, POA); (1.3) percentage of patients treated at doses below the MTD (percentage of underdosing allocation, PUA). \item \textbf{Selection}, including (2.1) percentage of correct selection (PCS) of the MTD; (2.2) percentage of dose selection above the MTD (percentage of overdosing selection, POS); and (2.3) percentage of dose selection below the MTD (percentage of underdosing selection, PUS). \item \textbf{Risk}, which is measured by the relative frequencies of incompatible dose assignment decisions (see Section \ref{sec:incompatible}).
+Recall that an incompatible decision refers to a decision that is different from what would have been made if complete outcomes were observed.
+There are six types of incompatible decisions, including decisions that (3.1) should be de-escalation based on complete data but are stay (DS); (3.2) should be de-escalation but are escalation (DE); (3.3) should be stay but are escalation (SE); (3.4) should be stay based on complete data but are de-escalation (SD); (3.5) should be escalation based on complete data but are de-escalation (ED); and (3.6) should be escalation based on complete data but are stay (ES).
+We are particularly concerned about the first three types of incompatible decisions, DS, DE and SE, which are overly aggressive. \item \textbf{Speed}, which is measured by the average trial duration (Dur). \end{enumerate} Metrics (1.1)--(1.3) assess a design's performance in assigning patients to appropriate doses.
+Metrics (2.1)--(2.3) evaluate a design's performance in selecting the right dose as the MTD.
+Metrics (3.1)--(3.6) are about the risk associated with allowing patient enrollment in the presence of pending outcomes.
 In particular, the incompatible decisions of the time-to-event designs are obtained by comparing with their complete-data counterparts.
 For example, TITE-CRM is compared with CRM, and POD-TPI is compared with mTPI-2.
-Metric (3) is about the speed of the trial.
+Metric (4) is about the speed of the trial.